-Kickoff For March 4, 2019
+Kickoff For May 6, 2019

 Welcome to this week's edition of the Monday Kickoff, a collection of what I've found interesting, informative, and insightful on the web over the last seven days.

 Sorry, no pithy (or what I think are pithy) comments this week.
 Maybe that's for the best ...